Md-Khid/ANN_Classification_Prediction/README.md

 ## Dataset Information

 ### Data Variables
 The dataset consists of different details about customers' financial situations which include their personal information and factors related to loans.
 These details cover things like demographics, financial status and signs of how reliable they are with loans known as loan grade.
-These aspects form the basis of our analysis and the process of predicting outcomes ([Dataset](https://github.com/Md-Khid/ANN_Classification_Prediction/blob/main/credit_risk_dataset.csv)).
+These aspects form the basis of our analysis and the process of predicting outcomes (see dataset [here](https://github.com/Md-Khid/ANN_Classification_Prediction/blob/main/credit_risk_dataset.csv)).

 ### Data Dictionary